Human Subjects Research

 Do you need IRB approval?

 Some activities that you may consider to be human subjects research do not meet the regulatory definition of “human subjects research” – and vice versa.
 If you are not sure whether your planned research is “regulated human subjects research”, see this guidance.
-It is important to start at the beginning of the guidance and work your way through the issue in the order they are presented.
+It is important to start at the beginning of the guidance and work your way through the issues in the order they are presented.
 Otherwise, you may come to an inaccurate conclusion.

 Most UW human subjects research is reviewed by the UW IRB.
-Exceptions: Most UW industry-initiated studies are reviewed by WIRB or Advarra instead of the UW IRB; most UW oncology studies that are greater than minimal risk are reviewed by the Fred Hutchinson Cancer Research Center (FHCRC) instead of the UW IRB.
+Exceptions: Most UW industry-initiated studies are reviewed by WCG IRB or Advarra instead of the UW IRB; most UW oncology studies that are greater than minimal risk are reviewed by the Fred Hutchinson Cancer Research Center (FHCRC) instead of the UW IRB.
 NIH funded, multi-site studies may be reviewed by another IRB.
 See this summary Guidance for basic information.

 Multi-site or collaborative research